 - SUNY Adirondack and SUNY Plattsburgh prohibit sexual harassment, including: sexual violence, domestic violence, dating violence, stalking, or other violence or threats of violence.
-The SUNY Adirondack and SUNY Plattsburgh will offer resources to any victims/survivors of such violence while taking administrative and conduct action regarding any accused individual within the jurisdiction of the institution; - Relevant definitions, including, but not limited to, the definitions of sexual violence and consent; - These policies apply equally to all students regardless of sexual orientation, gender identity, or gender expression; - The role of the Title IX Coordinator, SUNY Adirondack Campus Public Safety, and other relevant offices that address violence prevention and response; - Awareness of violence, its impact on victims/survivors, and their friends and family and its long term impact; - The Students' Bill of Rights and the Sexual Violence Response Policy, including: - How to report sexual violence and other crimes confidentially, to SUNY Adirondack, and/or to College SUNY Plattsburgh officials, campus public safety, and local law enforcement; and How to obtain services and support; - Bystander intervention and the importance of taking action, when one can safely do so, to prevent violence; - Bystander intervention and the importance of taking action, when one can safely do so, to prevent violence, The protections of the Policy for Alcohol and/or Drug Use Amnesty in sexual and interpersonal violence - cases; - Risk assessment and reduction, including but not limited to, steps that potential victims/survivors and potential assailants and bystanders to violence can take to lower the incidence of sexual violence; and - Consequences and sanctions for individuals who commit these crimes.
+The SUNY Adirondack and SUNY Plattsburgh will offer resources to any victims/survivors of such violence while taking administrative and conduct action regarding any accused individual within the jurisdiction of the institution; - Relevant definitions, including, but not limited to, the definitions of sexual violence and consent; - These policies apply equally to all students regardless of sexual orientation, gender identity, or gender expression; - The role of the Title IX Coordinator, SUNY Adirondack Campus Public Safety, and other relevant offices that address violence prevention and response; - Awareness of violence, its impact on victims/survivors, and their friends and family and its long term impact; - The Students' Bill of Rights and the Sexual Violence Response Policy, including: - How to report sexual violence and other crimes confidentially, to SUNY Adirondack, and/or to College SUNY Plattsburgh officials, campus public safety, and local law enforcement; and - How to obtain services and support; - Bystander intervention and the importance of taking action, when one can safely do so, to prevent violence;

+- The protections of the Policy on Alcohol and/or Drug Use Amnesty in Sexual and Interpersonal Violence Cases; - Risk assessment and reduction, including but not limited to steps that potential victims/survivors and potential assailants and bystanders to violence can take to lower the incidence of sexual violence; and - Consequences and sanctions for individuals who commit these crimes.
+Beginning in the 2015-2016 academic year, SUNY Adirondack and all SUNY state-operated and community colleges will require that student leaders and officers of registered/recognized student organizations, as well as those seeking recognition, complete training on domestic violence, dating violence, sexual assault or stalking prevention as part of the approval process.